dfederm/dfederm.github.io/_posts/2021-01-18-creating-a-blog-using-github-pages.md

 Unfortunately, Windows is not officially supported by Jekyll.
 They provide some [workarounds](https://jekyllrb.com/docs/installation/windows/){:target="_blank"}, but personally it seemed more trouble than it's worth.
 Because of this, I recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/){:target="_blank"}, or WSL.

 First, ensure CPU Virtualization is enabled in the BIOS.
-The process for enabling it varies by manufactuer, but you can check whether it's enabled in the Task Manager under the performance tab.
+The process for enabling it varies by manufacturer, but you can check whether it's enabled in the Task Manager under the performance tab.

 ![The Task Manager showing the Virtualization setting](/assets/cpu-virtualization-enabled.PNG){: .center }